Topic

 History

 Imagology is a young academic discipline that studies how images of "other" ethnic and national communities are created, function, and are interpreted.
-Read historian Olga Berezina's article on how imagology originated and the differences between Western and Russian approaches to this discipline.
+Read about how imagology originated and the differences between Western and Russian approaches to this discipline in the article by historian Olga Berezina.